 Apples were also part of another form of marriage prophecy.
 According to legend, on Halloween (sometimes at the stroke of midnight), young women would peel an apple into one continuous strip and throw it over her shoulder.
 The apple skin would supposedly land in the shape of the first letter of her future husband's name.

 Another Halloween ritual involved looking in a mirror at midnight by candlelight, for a future husband's face was said to appear.
-(A scary variation of this later became the "Bloody Mary" ritual familiar to many schoolgirls.)
+(A scary variation of this later became the "Bloody Mary" ritual familiar to many school kids.)
 Like many such childhood games, it was likely done in fun, though at least some people took it seriously.
-[Why Do We Carve Pumpkins at Halloween?]

 Some evangelical Christians have expressed concern that Halloween is somehow satanic because of its roots in pagan ritual.
 However, ancient Celts did not worship anything resembling the Christian devil and had no concept of it.
 In fact, the Samhain festival had long since vanished by the time the Catholic Church began persecuting witches in its search for satanic cabals.
 And, of course, black cats do not need to have any association with witchcraft to be considered evil — simply crossing their path is considered bad luck any time of year.